philterd/philter/docs/docs/redaction/contexts.md

 ### Entity Type Disambiguation

 Entity type disambiguation can be enabled or disabled for a context.
-When enabled, Philterd Data Services uses information from all documents in the context to resolve overlapping or conflicting entity types.
+When enabled, Philter uses information from all documents in the context to resolve overlapping or conflicting entity types.
 This allows the system to make more informed decisions about the type of sensitive information identified.

 Note that co-referencing may not catch all references to the same entity.
 For example, misspelled names or abbreviations may not be detected, or general ambiguities may result in false positive and false negative matches.